Corpus Juris Civilis

 The Corpus Juris Civilis was revised into Greek, when that became the predominant language of the Eastern Roman Empire, and continued to form the basis of the empire's laws, the Basilika (Greek: τὰ βασιλικά, 'imperial laws'), through the 15th century.
 The Basilika in turn served as the basis for local legal codes in the Balkans during the following Ottoman period and later formed the basis of the legal code of Modern Greece.
 In Western Europe, the Corpus Juris Civilis, or its successor texts like the Basilika, did not get well established originally and was only recovered in the Middle Ages, being "received" or imitated as private law.
 Its public law content was quarried for arguments by both secular and ecclesiastical authorities.
 This recovered Roman law, in turn, became the foundation of law in all civil law jurisdictions.
 The provisions of the Corpus Juris Civilis also influenced the canon law of the Catholic Church: it was said that ecclesia vivit lege romana – the church lives by Roman law.
-Its influence on common law legal systems has been much smaller, although some basic concepts from the Corpus have survived through Norman law – such as the contrast, especially in the Institutes, between "law" (statute) and custom.
+Its influence on common law legal systems has been markedly less, although still significant, with Latinate legal concepts and terminology from the Corpus having survived through Norman law, canon law, and civil law influences – such as the contrast, especially in the Institutes, between "law" (statute) and custom.
 The Corpus continues to have a major influence on public international law.
 Its four parts thus constitute the foundation documents of the Western legal tradition.